mbrukman/why-svelte/readme.md

-As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology and some perimeter community lurking, its status is at minimum multiple rocket ship emojis.
+As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem, but based on my daily usage of the technology and some perimeter community lurking, its status is, at minimum, multiple rocket ship emojis.

 - Sapper's successor [SvelteKit](https://kit.svelte.dev/) just hit 1.0,
-  and we've been using it to great effect with 😁😁
+  and we've been using it to great effect
 - [Vite](https://vitejs.dev/) appeared and SvelteKit and many others started using it, and now it's [the United Nations of JS](https://www.youtube.com/watch?v=-OMPfr56kXI)
 - Vercel hired [Rich Harris](https://twitter.com/Rich_Harris/status/1458822051263823875) in 2021 and